One of Ireland’s most special places, the spectacular North Coast, is blessed with a number of fantastic sites.

 Hop on the ferry at Ballycastle which travels just six miles across the Sea of Moyle to the beautiful Rathlin Island.

-Be transported far from busy day-to-day life and let your mind wander while appreciating the beautiful sights the island has to offer.
+Be transported far from busy day-to-day life and let your mind wander while appreciating the beautiful sights the island has to offer with glamping options on site.

 Rathlin is home to hundreds of seals and from April to July is puffin season, so don’t miss the opportunity to see them along with the many other seabirds which reside on the rugged little island.